Switzerland | Legal considerations relating to the COVID-19 outbreak

 Creditors may file for bankruptcy either (i) after pursuing a formal debt enforcement proceeding or (ii) upon request of a creditor without preceding debt collection proceedings, in particular, if the debtor is registered with a commercial register in Switzerland and has ceased its payments.
-Cessation of payment occurs when the debtor does not settle undisputed and due claims, piles up debt collections against it and systematically makes legal proposals or stops paying even small amounts.
-As debt enforcement proceedings are stayed until 19 April 2020 (see above first question of section 4), the first route is not open to creditors at the moment.
+Cessation of payment occurs when the debtor does not settle undisputed and due claims, piles up debt collections against it and systematically objects to debt enforcement

 5. Liquidity and financing

 What measures did the government take which may help companies overcome a sudden liquidity shortage caused by the coronavirus pandemic?

 Companies the businesses of which are affected by the consequences of the coronavirus pandemic may apply for a temporary interest-free deferral of social security contributions or if applicable for an adjustment of their regular instalments if the total of wages paid decreased.

 Taxpayers may request a deferral of the tax payment (notably with respect to corporate income taxes and VAT) or payments in instalments if they face illiquidity.
 The interest rate for late payments has been temporarily lowered to 0% for VAT, customs, special tax on consumption and excise duties, incentive taxes from 21 March 2020 to 31 December 2020 and for direct federal taxes from1 March 2020 to 31 December 2020.
 Most cantons do not include interest for late payment or compensatory interest in a deferral.
 Taxpayers generally have to file a written request but tax authorities are expected to be less strict given the current circumstances.
 Separately, taxpayers may also request revised preliminary tax invoices with a lower tax amount or an amount of nil.